Byunwoojin/weather_app/README.md

 # weather_app
-Learning React Native by Building a Forking Weather App
+Learning React Native by Building a Weather App